toomuchio/modding_docs/mibox_mdz-19-aa_to_global.md

 * Extract the 19-AA image to a USB formatted with the default allocation FAT32, must be under 32GB in size
 * Plug the USB into the Mi Box
 * Power the device off by removing the power-cord
-* While plugging the cord in press and hold the back and menu button until you see the flashing begin
+* While plugging the power-cord in press and hold the back and menu button until you see the flashing begin
 * Reboot the device after the flash is complete

 ## Applying 16-AB base image